The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 Category: Cross-Cutting Subjects

-The Gadfly Project provides in-kind grants to organizations seeking to implement a software initiative in the fields of environmental protection and climate change mitigation.
+The Gadfly Project makes in-kind grants for organizations seeking to implement a software initiative in the fields of environmental protection and climate change mitigation.
+The grant is available to organizations both international and domestic with a focus on environmental protection and sustainability.
 Software development efforts with a magnitude between US$5 thousand and US$100 thousand are preferred.
 Please note that this is an “in-kind” grant (not a cash grant).
-Requests for support can be submitted at any time.
-All grants are evaluated quarterly.
-More Information
+Grants are evaluated quarterly.
+The deadlines are 25 January, 25 April, 25 July, and 24 October 2025.
+Details here

-The Canada Fund for Local Initiatives (CFLI) invites proposals that meet the needs of local communities in Mexico.
-CFLI provides funding to projects that implement environment and climate action projects focusing on adaptation and mitigation, water management, and other thematic priorities.
-The average contribution is C$55 thousand per project.
+The Canada Fund for Local Initiatives (CFLI) invites proposals that meet the needs of local communities in Brazil.
+CFLI provides funding to projects that implement environment and climate action projects focusing on adaptation and mitigation, targeted response in the event of disasters as well as water management and other thematic areas.
+The average contribution is C$100 thousand per project.
 Eligibility extends to not-for-profit local, national, or community-based organizations.
-The deadline for submission is 21 April 2024.
-CFLI Mexico
+The deadline for submission is 31 January 2025.
+Details here